This event will be available to watch on The Grief Channel.Discover The Grief Channel

 Memory plays a powerful role in grief.
 When someone we love dies, our memories of them can bring both comfort and deep pain as we adjust to a new reality of life without that person.
 And yet, our memories are also the place where our lost loved ones reside and we often experience profound fear that those memories will fade or be lost altogether.
 Memory is an omnipresent, bittersweet companion to grief.

-In this talk with Julia Samuel, we will explore the myriad ways that memory plays a part in grief: from memory loss and the ‘fog of grief’ to memorialising loved ones and coping with anniversaries.
+The Grief Gang Podcast creator Amber Jeffrey interviews Julia Samuel to explore the myriad ways that memory plays a part in grief: from memory loss and the ‘fog of grief’ to memorialising loved ones and coping with anniversaries.